Are the Cardinals Tanking, or Do They Just Not Have a Plan?

 We’ll know for sure that the Cardinals are looking ahead to 2024 when it’s time to make a decision on Murray’s 2023 season.
 Unsurprisingly, the team did not activate Murray this week, meaning he cannot play until at least Week 5.
 By then, will there be anything to play for?
 If Murray never suits up and Dobbs and/or Tune (hell, even David Blough might get a rep) make this a three-win team, it will be the feather in the cap of Ossenfort’s master plan, one that is objectively the best path forward for the Cardinals anyway.

 But believing that every move—and especially this most recent quarterback change—might be part of the most impressive tank job in recent NFL history is much more fun.
 Cardinals fans should embrace Ossenfort’s vision, if that’s what it is, because the alternative explanation for what’s happening is far more bleak.
-This three-win season will all be worth it when Caleb Williams is throwing touchdowns to Marvin Harrison Jr. in 2024.
+This three-win season will have been worth it if Caleb Williams is throwing touchdowns to Marvin Harrison Jr. in 2024.